midleg-vip/roblox-executor-key-checker/README.md

 - Both scripts include a 2-second `time.sleep(2)` between requests to throttle activity.
 - The scripts use simple heuristics (status codes and response text) to decide validity; they do not perform retries or robust error handling.

-Extending this README

-If you want, I can:

-- Add sample `keys.txt`/`invites.txt` templates.
-- Add command-line flags for concurrency, rate limits, or dry-run mode.
-- Add a small GUI/terminal widget (Tkinter or textual) to run checks interactively.